Lunar New Year Events

 East Tennessee Chinese New Year Festival

 The Knoxville Chinese Culture is hosting their annual Chinese New Year Festival.
 They bring together various local Chinese groups to showcase their talents and professional special guests from around the world to celebrate the Chinese New Year.
-This year, their special guest will be Lina Liu, the world’s premiere umbrella juggler, and Guinness World record holder from New York City.
-Other performances are the traditional lion dance by Way Lum Kung Fu troop, Chinese dancing, martial arts, singing, and more.
+This year, their special guest will be Yao Lu, from Atlanta.
+She is a performing artist who founded the Asian fusion music group Magic Eastern Ensemble.
+Other performances are the traditional lion dance, Chinese dancing, martial arts, singing, and more.
 The event is bilingual to enable the audience a greater understanding and significance of this wonderful celebration of Chinese culture to the broader East Tennessee region.
 Come enjoy this family friendly variety show!

 Buy tickets in advance online here to reserve your seat.
 Tickets range in price from $10-14.